grafana/grafana/docs/sources/sharing/share-dashboard.md

 To share a dashboard:

 1. Go to the home page of your Grafana instance.
 1. Click on the share icon in the top navigation.

-{{< docs-imagebox img="/img/docs/sharing/Dashboard_Share_Icon.png" max-width="700px" >}}

 The share dialog opens and shows the Link tab.

 {{< docs-imagebox img="/img/docs/sharing/Share_Dashboard_Direct_Link.png" max-width="700px" >}}